 • Completion of the Honors Program requires either completion of two Honors seminars OR completion of one Honors seminar and an Honors Learning Contract.

-• For students new to the Honors Program in 2026: if you are unable to take both Honors seminars during Spring 2026, you should plan to take one seminar in Spring 2026.
+• For students new to the Honors Program in 2026: if you are unable to take both Honors seminars during Spring 2026 (or Fall 2026), you should plan to take one seminar in Spring 2026.
 To complete the Program, students will either need to take a second seminar during Fall 2026 or complete an Honors Learning Contract.

 • For students who started in the Honors Program during 2024-25: please contact Honors Program Coordinator Kirsten Egerstrom for more information.